econnelly/myrevenue/README.md

 revenue, err := mopubRequest.Fetch()
 ```

-Since this library attempts to standardize responses, it is limited by the lowest common denominator.
+Since this library attempts to standardize responses, it can only return a small subset of commonly available data.
 Any network-specific information can still be accessed, but the standard report is limited.